FionaMcNair/AIForTheArts/README.md

-# AI For The Arts
+# Artificial Intelligence For The Arts & Humanities(A) Labwork Folio

-This repository is for practicing the **GitHub Flow** and showcasing work from the *AI for the Arts and Humanities* course.
+This repository is for practicing the **GitHub Flow** and showcasing work from the *AI for the Arts and Humanities(A)* course.

 ---